NoLtour/Uni-notes/Mathematics for Engineering and the Environment/14U Statistics 2/confidence interval.md

 ([[I mean it|I really really hate stats]])

-So for example if you use a [[confidence interval]] of 95% and your sample lies more than a [[standard error of the sample mean]] then that has a 5% likelyhood, he
+So for example if you use a [[confidence interval]] of 95% and your sample lies more than a [[standard error of the sample mean]] then that has a 5% likelyhood, so you can see how this could be useful in [[hypothesis testing]].